Name:Thomas Daniel "Tom" Weiskopf

 The Open Championship (102nd) (July 11-14).
 Second-placed Johnny Miller (USA) and Neil Coles (Eng) finished 3 shots behind Weiskopf (USA).
 [Old Course, Royal Troon GC, Troon, Ayrshire].

-Played as the Canadian Open.
-Second-placed Forrest Fezler (USA) finished 2 shots behind Weiskopf (USA).
+Played as the Canadian Open (July 26-29).
+Second-placed Forrest Fezler (USA) finished 2 shots behind Tom Weiskopf (USA), who recorded his second win in this event in three years.
 [Vallée du Richelieu GC, Sainte-Julie, nr Montreal, Québec].

-Played as the Colonial National Invitation.
-Second-placed Bruce Crampton (Aus) and defending champion Jerry Heard (USA) finished 1 shot behind Weiskopf (USA).
+Played as the Colonial National Invitation (May 10-13).
+Second-placed Bruce Crampton (Aus) and defending champion Jerry Heard (USA) finished 1 shot behind Tom Weiskopf (USA).
 [Colonial CC, Ft Worth, TX].

-Played as the Kemper Open.
-Second-placed Lanny Wadkins (USA) finished 3 shots behind Weiskopf (USA), who won this event for the second time in three years.
+Played as the Kemper Open (May 31-Jun 3).
+Second-placed Lanny Wadkins (USA) finished 3 shots behind Tom Weiskopf (USA), who recorded his second win in three years in this event.
 [Quail Hollow Club, Charlotte, NC].

 Played as the Piccadilly World Match Play Championship (Oct 12-14; field of eight players).
 Weiskopf (USA) beat Lee Trevino (USA) 4 and 3 in the 36-hole final.
 [West course, Wentworth Club, Virginia Water, Surrey].

-Played as the Kemper Open.
-Weiskopf (USA) beat Dale Douglass (USA), Gary Player (RSA) and Lee Trevino (USA) with a birdie at the first playoff hole.
+Played as the Kemper Open (June 10-13).
+Tom Weiskopf (USA) beat Dale Douglass (USA), Gary Player (RSA) and Lee Trevino (USA) with a birdie at the first playoff hole.
 [Quail Hollow Club, Charlotte, NC].

 Played as the Andy Williams San Diego Open Invitational (Feb 8-11).
 Second-placed Al Geiberger (USA) finished 1 shot behind first-time PGA Tour winner Weiskopf (USA).
 [South course, Torrey Pines, La Jolla, CA].

-Played as the Buick Open Invitational.
-Second-placed Mike Hill (USA) finished 1 shot behind Weiskopf (USA).
+Played as the Buick Open Invitational (July 4-7).
+Second-placed Mike Hill (USA) finished 1 shot behind Tom Weiskopf (USA), who recorded his second PGA Tour win.
 [Warwick Hills G&CC, Grand Blanc, Michigan].

 You can subscribe to the Where2Golf channel on YT if you like to see more video content.
 You'll find a "Subscribe" button on any of our YouTube videos.
 Or if you want a quick and direct access subscribe here.
 Once done, any new published videos will show up in your Subscriptions feed.